fmenozzi/fmenozzi.github.io/_posts/2015-09-21-location-location-location.markdown

 This may not seem like a lot, but think about it: by swapping <i>two characters</i> in our code that control memory access patterns, we made the program run <i>three times faster</i>.
 Imagine if this kind of code was nested deep inside a series of performance-critical loops and you can start to imagine why such an improvement would be important.
 Additionally, the presence of the prefetcher means that, if we access our data contiguously, we are essentially extending our cache infinitely, since the prefetcher is always going to be a few steps ahead of us.

-Memory, it seems, is like real-estate - it's all about the location, location, location.
+The fact that it's the <i>data</i>, rather than the code, that impacts performance here is not necessarily intuitive at first glance; after all, a byte is a byte, whether it's at address `0x4000` or `0x8000`.
+But it's important nonetheless to understand that <i>where</i> you store something can sometimes be more important than what you're storing in the first place.
+After all, it's all about location, location, location.

 <i>If you want to learn more about this phenomenon, I highly recommend checking out [Herb Sutter's talk on modern C++](https://channel9.msdn.com/Events/Build/2014/2-661).
 The post with the example that he mentions [can be found here](http://gameprogrammingpatterns.com/data-locality.html).</i>